White Christmas (film): Plot

-Phil and Judy stage a phony engagement, thinking Betty is trying to avoid romance because she does not want to leave Judy unprotected.
-However, this backfires when Betty accepts a gig in New York and leaves.
-Phil and Judy admit the truth to Bob, who becomes enraged and hurries to New York to tell Betty.
-They partially reconcile, but Bob meets up with Harrison before he has a chance to find out what really was bothering her.
-Betty sees Bob go on Harrison's show and invite the entire 151st division to secretly join him at Pine Tree to surprise General Waverly, at Bob and Phil's expense.
-Realizing she was mistaken, Betty returns to Vermont just in time to be in the show.
+Phil and Judy stage a phony engagement, hoping it will release Betty from looking after Judy and thus reunite Betty and Bob.
+However, this backfires when Betty leaves for a solo singing gig in New York.
+When Phil and Judy confess the truth to Bob, he rushes to New York to tell Betty.
+They partially reconcile, but Bob runs into Harrison before he can fully explain everything to Betty.
+When Bob appears on Harrison's TV show to request the entire 151st division join him at Pine Tree to honor General Waverly, Betty realizes she misunderstood and behaved foolishly.
+She returns to Vermont to make amends and in time to join the show.

-Once again on Christmas Eve, the soldiers surprise General Waverly with another rousing chorus of "The Old Man" when he arrives at the show, bringing him to tears.
-During the performance, Betty and Bob become engaged, and Judy and Phil decide to go through with their own engagement.
+On Christmas Eve, the soldiers surprise General Waverly.
+During the performance, Betty and Bob reconcile, and Judy and Phil realize they are in love.
 As everyone sings "White Christmas", a thick snowfall at last blankets Vermont.